microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/ios/LocalLLM/LocalLLM/README.md

 ## **Steps**

+### General prerequisites

+See the general prerequisites [here](../../../../../README.md#General-Prerequisites).

 **Note**:
   The current Xcode project contains a built .dylib for ORT and ORT GenAI.
-The following steps `A, B, C` are optional.
+The following steps `A, B, C` under `step 1.` for building from source for the libraries are optional.
-  However if you want to build from source for the libraries, can use the steps as a reference.
+  However if you want to build from source to include the latest updates, please use the `step 1.` as a reference.

 ### 1. Steps to build from source for ONNX Runtime and Generative AI libraries [Optional]